-Unprecedented times made celebrating Navratri a challenge, but it didn't stop us from celebrating Rangat virtually, with the same zeal and ecstasy.
+Unprecedented times made celebrating Navratri a challenge, but it didn't stop them from celebrating Rangat virtually, with the same zeal and ecstasy.
 Despite being apart, students were encouraged to showcase their creativity and share glimpses from their Navratri celebrations in unique ways via an Instagram competition.
 Winners were selected and awarded cash prizes from among the many participants.

 The Indian festival of lights, Diwali, is celebrated with extraordinary enthusiasm and exceptional joy at IIMU.
 The venue is decorated with a beautiful canopy of shimmering lights, lanterns, rangolis, diyas, and tender smiles on everyone’s face.
-The hostels are also embellished with colorful dangling lights.
+The hostels are also embellished with colourful dangling lights.
 It is a soothing yet enthralling sight to see the lights from diyas all around.
 The evening starts with a traditional Diwali pooja, followed by lighting sky lanterns, which is truly a sight to behold.
 Faculty, along with the entire IIM Udaipur community, adorns the celebration with their performances.
 This year despite the unprecedented times, the evening was graciously celebrated with adequate social distancing and the mandated Covid guidelines.
 The night ended with a delicious traditional dinner for the community.

 Extraordinary times require extraordinary solutions.
-Thus, a virtual game night - “Bamboozled” was organized to increase engagement among the students.
+Thus, a virtual game night - “Bamboozled”, was organized to increase engagement among the students.
 It provided them with a platform to interact and enjoy during their busy schedules.
 The students were divided into random teams where different games like Dumb charades, Pictionary, Lip-Sync were played.
 It was really enthralling to see the rooms filled with candid talks and endless laughter.
 Winning teams were also awarded cash prizes.

-The colours of life came back to full sparkle once again at IIMU when the Holi celebrations reached full fervour in the campus.
+The colours of life came back to full sparkle once again at IIMU when the Holi celebrations reached full fervour on the campus.
 The festival is celebrated with everyone’s enthusiasm, sweets, lots of gulaal and dancing.
 The festival is a true testimony to the fact that togetherness lifts the mood of celebrations to a different level.
 All batches of PGP and PGPX unite and play Holi.
 Later they join for a delicious lunch with thandai and sweets prepared by the Mess staff for the occasion.

-On the auspicious occasion of the 550th Birth Anniversary of Baba Shri Guru Nanak Dev Ji, the entire IIM Udaipur community prays and wishes that the entire mankind is constantly blessed by the words and teachings of Guru Nanak Dev Ji for eternities to come.
-Gurupurab—the birth anniversary of 1st Sikh Guru, Guru Nanak Dev Ji, is celebrated at IM Udaipur with religious fervor and gaiety.
-Students come forward with great enthusiasm and zeal to light diyas in the campus to celebrate his birthday.
-This celebration filled the whole atmosphere with peace and tranquility.
+"Before becoming a Sikh, a Muslim, a Hindu or a Christian, let's become a Human first."
+On the auspicious occasion of the 550th Birth Anniversary of Baba Shri Guru Nanak Dev Ji, the entire IIM Udaipur community prays and wishes that the whole of humankind is constantly blessed by the words and teachings of Guru Nanak Dev Ji for eternity to come.
+Gurupurab—the birth anniversary of 1st Sikh Guru, Guru Nanak Dev Ji, is celebrated at IIM Udaipur with religious fervour and gaiety.
+Students come forward with great enthusiasm and zeal to light diyas on the campus to celebrate his birthday.
+This celebration filled the whole atmosphere with peace and tranquillity.